 Feed the planet

-No one needs wine—much as it might feel that way come Friday evening after a hard week in the office—so it should be incumbent upon producers to grow their vines in the most sustainable and environmentally-friendly way possible.
+No one needs wine – much as it might feel that way, especially at the moment – so it should be incumbent upon producers to grow their vines in the most sustainable and environmentally-friendly way possible.
 “We’re not producing stuff to feed the planet, so I don’t understand how we can let non-organic wine producers pollute the waters, reduce biodiversity and damage the natural landscape without them having to pay for it,” Isabelle exclaims passionately.

 The industry also needs greater transparency, she insists.
 Whereas with food there must be an ingredients list, wine labelling is a law unto its own.
 Without opting for natural wine, you don’t really know what you are drinking.
 “Even organic growers can add sulphites and yeasts and a whole bunch of additives.
 They don’t have to put it on the label.”

 There is a philosophy behind natural wine, best summed up by Isabelle’s words, with which Brett is very much in alignment: “These are wines that have a humanlike, or living, presence – an authentic expression of place.
 They are the polar opposite of industrialised, big-brand, manufactured, nothing-but-alcoholic-grape-juice wines, that use imagery and suggestion to sell a product.
 In our disconnected world that salutes the money king, these are people who chose otherwise and who did so well before it became popular.
 They chose out of conviction, a love of the land and a desire to nurture the most fundamental force of all – life.”